microsoft/msticpy/docs/source/data_acquisition/DataObfuscation.rst

 require that data containing PII or other sensitive material be obfuscated.

-MSTICPy contains a simple library to obfuscation data using hashing and random mapping of values.
+MSTICPy contains a simple library to obfuscate data using hashing and random mapping of values.
 You can use these functions on a single data items or entire DataFrames.